Page contents

 Open existing project in Google Drive

-An existing file can be opened in ProjectWork with right-click on a file and selecting Open with...
-ProjectWork.
+An existing file can be opened in ProjectWork by double clicking on a ProjectWork file or by right-clicking on a file and selecting Open with... > ProjectWork.

 Setting ProjectWork as the standard application for .json files can be achieved in the settings menu (gear icon) under Manage apps.